Replicable-MARL/MARLlib/README.md

 All codes are built based on RLLIB with some necessary extensions.
 The tutorial of RLLIB can be found in https://docs.ray.io/en/latest/rllib/index.html.
 Fast examples can be found in https://docs.ray.io/en/latest/rllib-examples.html.
-These will help you dive into the basic usage of RLLIB.
+These will help you easily dive into RLLIB.

+The following parts are organized as:
+- **Part II.
+Environment**: available environments with the description
+- **Part III.
+Baseline Algorithms**: implemented baseline MARL algorithms cover **independent learning / centralized critic / value decomposition**
+- **Part IV.
+State of the Art**: existing works on the environments we provide, with topic annotation.
+- **Part V. Extensions**: general module that can be applied to most of the environments/baseline algorithms

 ### Part II.
 Environment

-#### I. Motivation
+#### Motivation

 RL Community has boomed thanks to some great works like [**OpenAI**](https://openai.com/)'s [**Gym**](https://github.com/openai/gym) and [**RLLIB**](https://github.com/ray-project/ray/tree/master/rllib) under [**Anyscale**](https://www.anyscale.com/)'s [**Ray**](https://github.com/ray-project/ray) framework. **Gym** provides a unified style of RL environment interface. **RLLIB** makes the RL training more scalable and efficient.

-But unlike the single-agent RL tasks, multi-agent RL have its unique challenge.
+But unlike the single-agent RL tasks, multi-agent RL has its unique challenge.
-For example, if you look into the task settings of following multi-agent tasks, you will find so many differences in...
+For example, if you look into the task settings of the following multi-agent tasks, you will find so many differences in...

 - **Game Process**: Turn-based (Go, [Hanabi](https://github.com/deepmind/hanabi-learning-environment))/ Simultaneously ([StarcarftII]( https://github.com/deepmind/pysc2), [Pommerman](https://github.com/MultiAgentLearning/playground))
 -  **Learning Mode**: Cooperative ([SMAC](HTTPS://GITHUB.COM/OXWHIRL/SMAC)) / Collaborative ([RWARE](https://github.com/semitable/robotic-warehouse)) / Competitve ([Neural-MMO](https://github.com/NeuralMMO/environment)) / Mixed ([Pommerman](https://github.com/MultiAgentLearning/playground))